John P. Washington: Remembrance

 The four chaplains were all awarded the Distinguished Service Cross and the Purple Heart and received national acclaim for their courage and self-sacrifice.
 A chapel in their honor was dedicated on February 3, 1951, by President Harry S. Truman at Grace Baptist Church of Philadelphia.
 The Four Chaplains' Medal was established by act of Congress on July 14, 1960, and was presented posthumously to their next of kin by Secretary of the Army Wilber M. Brucker at Fort Myer, Virginia, on January 18, 1961.

-John P. Washington is honored with a Lesser Feast along with the other Four Chaplains (Alexander D. Goode, George L. Fox and Clark V. Poling) on the liturgical calendar of the Episcopal Church in the United States of America on February 3.
+John P. Washington is honored with a Lesser Feast along with the rest of the Four Chaplains (Alexander D. Goode, George L. Fox and Clark V. Poling) on the liturgical calendar of the Episcopal Church in the United States of America on February 3.

 The U.S. Army's Fort Benning honored the Four Chaplains by naming a field in their honor outside the base's main Protestant chapel.

+The Chaplain Washington Bridge in Newark and Kearny, New Jersey, which carries Interstate 95/ New Jersey Turnpike, is named after Washington.